 Do your best to keep a clear focus by sticking to one main purpose and brainstorming new products that will fit under that purpose.

 Get more specific now and determine the category your product will fall under.
-Generally, I suggest your products fit under one main category as well, whether you’re starting a new business or expanding an existing one.
+Generally, I suggest your products fit under one main category as well, whether you’re starting a new craft business or expanding an existing one.

 For example, if you knit, it may be tempting to create hats, mitts, scarves, blankets, mug cozies, dishcloths, etc. covering the categories: Accessories and Home.
 But generally your brand and your craft show display will be more cohesive if you can stick to one main category.
 You may decide to sell under Accessories and offer hats, mitts and scarves, or to sell under Home and offer blankets, mug cozies and dishcloths.
 If you decide to sell products under both Accessories and Home, it may be beneficial to find a theme that carries throughout.
-Perhaps all your knitted goods are in a chunky knit or they’re all in soft colors, greys and creams and have a classic style.
+Perhaps all your knitted goods sold at craft shows are in a chunky knit or they’re all in soft colors, greys and creams and have a classic style.

 If you’re unsure of the categories to sell under you can check out the categories listed on online marketplaces.
 For example, a few of the categories Made Urban allows sellers to list under are: